Chaitanyaattanti/mixar-assignment/Readme.md

+---

 # **README.md**

 ## **Mesh Normalization, Quantization, and Reconstruction**

-This Assignment  contains three Jupyter notebooks that implement the full preprocessing pipeline for 3D mesh data.
+This assignment contains three Jupyter notebooks that implement the full preprocessing pipeline for 3D mesh data.
 The tasks include loading the mesh, performing normalization, applying quantization, reconstructing the mesh, and computing error metrics.

 ---

-## ** Files**
+## **Files**

 task-1.ipynb   → Mesh loading and inspection
 task-2.ipynb   → Normalization and quantization